-The Woven Backed Type II Wallcovering serves the primary function as a decorative wallcovering.
+The Non-Woven Backed Type II Wallcovering serves the primary function as a decorative wallcovering.
 Based on the PCR [1], a functional unit (FU) of one square meter of installed product with a reference service life (RSL) of 10 years is used; the RSL is based on the products' warranty which was provided by the client.
 Given that an estimated service life (ESL) for the building in which the wallcoverings are installed is 75yrs, 6.5 product replacements are required over the lifetime of the product.
 The reference flow for the modeling of this system is also 1 square meter of wallcovering product.
 The FU properties, reference flow, RSL, and ESL are shown in Table 3.
-The technical characteristics of the product are shown in Table 4.
+Table 4 contains the technical characteristics of the product.

 Table 3.
-The functional unit, reference flow, product reference service life, and building estimated service life used within this EPD.
+The functional unit properties, reference flow, product reference service life, and building estimated service life used within this

 Parameter Value Unit

 Functional Unit 1 Square meter

 Reference Flow 1 Square meter

 Mass of Product 0.455 Kilograms/m2

-Thickness of Product 0.889 mm
+Product thickness 0.889 mm

 Reference Service Life (RSL) 10 Years

 Building Estimated Service Life (ESL) 75 Years